+Firstly, congrats on becoming a Course Rep, and a big warm welcome to the community.
+We’re super excited to have you on board.
 Students have the right to be listened to, provided opportunities to make change and have an input into decision-making; this is YOUR University.

 Don’t worry if you little or no experience – we just need you to want to make a difference– you’ll be fully trained and have plenty of support from Salford SU.
-It’s a great opportunity to get stuck in, make change, meet people, and not to mention you’ll gain a tonne of experience.
+It’s a great opportunity to get stuck in, make change, meet people, and not to mention you’ll gain a ton of experience.

 Below you'll find loads of handy information aimed at making your role as easy as possible.